Frequently Asked Questions

 The CatCard Office does not function as a bank or ATM, therefore we can only issue CatCash withdrawals when you withdraw from school or if it is the end of the semester.
 CatCard withdrawals are applied to your Student Account.
 Go here for the full CatCard withdrawal policy.

 The laundry machines in the residence halls accept only CatCards as payment.
-You can deposit money at the CatCard Office, the Residence Life Cashier's Office, online, or using the CatCard GET Mobile app anytime.
+You can deposit money at the CatCard Office, online, or using the CatCard GET Mobile app anytime.

 Go to the front desk of your residence hall and fill out a "Money Lost in Machine" form.
 Make sure to include as much detail as possible about the problem.
 Once the CatCard Office receives this form and we confirm the transaction took place, we will refund the money to your card.

 Please write down the error message that you are getting and then bring your card to the CatCard Office.
 We will try to help you figure out what is wrong.